-So far, we have talked about standard online and brick and mortar stores there is however 1 more: Bricklink is an online website that hosts many stores form the LEGO community each of them run by their individual store owners.
-BrickLink is shinning if you are looking for specific LEGO elements, or out of production sets or Mini Figs. There are no fees to sign up with Bricklink, only when you buy, and those fees are determined by the store you buy form.
+So far, we have talked about standard online and brick-and-mortar stores; there is, however, 1 more.
+BrickLink.com is an online website that hosts many stores from the LEGO community, each of them run by their individual store owners.
+BrickLink is shinning if you are looking for specific LEGO elements or out of production sets or Mini Figs. There are no fees to sign up with BrickLink, only when you buy, and those fees are determined by the store you buy from.

 Note: Since this article was published, Bricklink.com is now owned by The LEGO Group.